aioc/AIIO2020/3-purview/statement/statement.md

 standard input | standard output | 1 second | 256 MiB

-There are $N$ statues lined up along the shoreline of a sparesely inhabited polynesian island.
+There are $N$ statues lined up along the shoreline of a sparesely inhabited Polynesian island.
 The local residents have endearingly named them from 1 to $N$, going from left to right.

 Each year, the locals plant flowers in front of some of the statues.
-For each statue, the locals can plant any non-negative integer number of flowers (including 0).
+In front of each statue, the locals can plant any non-negative integer number of flowers (including 0).

 Each statue is either facing to the left, or to the right.
 If the $i$-th statue is: